gradle/gradle/design-docs/features/faster-builds/faster-incremental-builds/reduced-directory-scanning/README.md

 - Simple invalidation strategy, such as invalidate everything when any task action runs.
 This can be improved later.
 - Invalidate cache at the end of the build.

 #### Open issues
 - reusing directory scanning results of an output snapshot without a pattern when the input is using a pattern.
 - currently the simple cache invalidation strategy flushes the cache before each task execution.
 A directory scanning result will only get reused when the task that produces the input to a certain task preceeds the task that uses the output.

+### Improvement: Split snapshotting to 2 phases to improvement performance

+Currently a input or output snapshot is relatively heavy weight.
+It is possible to skip creating a full snapshot when nothing has changed compared to the previous snapshot.

+##### Goal of changes

+- when nothing has changed
+  - improve performance of up-to-date checking
+    - by skipping creating a new full snapshot which also requires the previous snapshot
+      - skipping loading previous snapshot from persistent storage
+        - also saves memory since there is less use for the in-memory cache of snapshots

+##### Implementation notes

+- Split snapshotting to 2 phases: pre-check and snapshot.

+- In the pre-check phase a single integer valued hash is calculated.
+- The hash is calculated from a list of sorted file information.
+  - For files, the hash is updated with the file name, size and modification time
+  - For directories, the hash is updated with the file name
+- The pre-check hash doesn't contain any hashing of the file contents.
+  - No changes will be noticed if the file size or modification time doesn't change.
+    - This is also the current behaviour of Gradle since file content hashes are cached based on file name, size and modification time.
+- if the pre-check hash is same as pre-check for previous snapshot, it is considered up-to-date and the actual file snapshot doesn't have to be loaded and no new snapshot has to be created.
+- if the pre-check hash is different and snapshot up-to-date check doesn't  contain changes (false positive), the persisted hash gets updated
+  - this might happen when file modification times are different, but content is the same
+- fileSnapshots in-memory cache can now use weak references for values.
+  - loaded fileSnapshots will get GCd under memory pressure which works fine with the new up-to-date checking.

 ### Incremental build reuses directory scanning results in most cases